 Triangle shapes: Triangle shape mostly used for cautionary signs.
 Whenever you see a triangle sign, you should drive more carefully and pay close attention to the road ahead.
 However, there is one triangle sign that belongs to the regulatory sign groups - It is the “Give Way” sign with an upside-down triangle shape.

 Octagon shape: This sign is used exclusively for the stop sign.
 Due to this exclusivity, there aren't other signs using this shape for other meanings.

 Rectangular sign: Rectangular is used for informational signs.
 If you are navigating toward a specific destination, you should pay attention to those rectangular signs.

 Red: Red is usually associated with danger.
 The use of red in traffic sign usually indicates compulsory rules and possible dangers.
 When it comes to traffic light, it means that you have to stop.
 For traffic signs, the red colour can be used to indicate other meanings rather than stop.
 It is usually used for Regulatory and cautionary signs.
 Never skip a red traffic sign.

 Yellow: Yellow is also one of the three colours used for traffic lights.
 However, in traffic sign, you will see less yellow than red or green.
-In most case, it suggests the vehicles to slow down or be more cautious.
+In most cases, it suggests the vehicles slow down or be more cautious.

-Green: Green are usually used for informative signs which give you directions or guide to a particular destination.
-Mostly, green signs will give you the information regarding the distance toward a destination.
+Green: Green is usually used for informative signs which give you directions or guides to a particular destination.
+Mostly, green signs give you information regarding the distance toward a destination.

 Blue: Blue colour with a rectangular shape is mostly used to indicate a destination nearby.
 The combination of blue colour and round shape are usually used for regulatory signs.
 In most case, these signs require you to take a turn.